citp/privacy-policy-historical/o/om/omr/omronhealthcare.com.md

-> *The following text is extracted and transformed from the omronhealthcare.com privacy policy that was archived on 2013-06-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130601203839id_/http%3A//www.omronhealthcare.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the omronhealthcare.com privacy policy that was archived on 2013-11-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131124070512id_/http%3A//omronhealthcare.com/privacy) for the most accurate reproduction.*

-# Privacy Policy | OMRON HEALTHCARE®
+# Privacy Policy | Omron Healthcare

 **The Security of Your Personal Information**